jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 A: Okay, Michael.

 Q: Well, I've had some unfortunate dental needs.
 I've got a couple of cavities.
-My dentist wants to use TPA, translucent pallet crystalline aluminum oxide.
+My dentist wants to use TPA, translucent polycrystalline aluminum oxide.
 As a filling.

 A: Because?